By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 How long do Miracle Sheets last?

-The cotton base lasts as long as premium sheets (3–5 years with care).
-The silver antimicrobial effectiveness degrades after approximately 50–100 washes as silver particles oxidize and wash out.
+The cotton base lasts as long as premium sheets, roughly 3-5 years with proper care.
+The silver antimicrobial effectiveness degrades after approximately 50-100 washes as silver particles oxidize and wash out.
 The sheets remain functional cotton after silver degradation.

 What is the return policy for Miracle Sheets?

 Miracle Sheets offers a 30-day return policy if unwashed, and a 30-day satisfaction guarantee once used.
-Compare to Saatva's more flexible returns.
-Always check current policy before purchasing.
+Always check the current policy on their site before purchasing.

 Related reading: Best Cooling Sheets | Best Mattress Protectors | Best Mattresses for Hot Sleepers | Best Cooling Mattress Toppers